rahulkhare2088-ets/EireneTechSociety/Usecase&Audience.md

 ### Inventory Details (The Line Items)
 The order contains three distinct line items, each with specific physical characteristics:

-*   Volume/Size: Each item takes up 80 Cubic Feet (Ft3).
+*   **Volume/Size**: Each item takes up 80 Cubic Feet (Ft3).
 This is quite large (equivalent to a large pallet).

-*   Product Class (9999): A generic code often used for miscellaneous or specialty items.
+*   **Product Class (9999)**: A generic code often used for miscellaneous or specialty items.

-*   Protection Level (FLOOR): Suggests these items don't require high-tier racking and can be stored on the warehouse floor.
+*   **Protection Level (FLOOR)**: Suggests these items don't require high-tier racking and can be stored on the warehouse floor.

 ### What this suggests in our API Platform

-*   Trigger for External Systems: This message suggests our BaaS is successfully acting as the "Brain."
+*   **Trigger for External Systems**: This message suggests our BaaS is successfully acting as the "Brain."
 It has taken a request from a user and translated it into a technical instruction for a Warehouse Management System (WMS) or Transportation Management System (TMS).

-*   Specialized Workflow: The use of CustomFieldList (e.g., SEND_WM, PROJECT_CUBE) indicates your platform is highly customizable.
+*   **Specialized Workflow**: The use of CustomFieldList (e.g., SEND_WM, PROJECT_CUBE) indicates your platform is highly customizable.
 It’s telling the downstream
     system: "Yes, send this to the Warehouse Manager (WM)" and "Yes, calculate the cubic volume (PROJECT_CUBE)."

-*   Financial Integration: The BillingMethodCode (Cash/Wire/Digital) indicates that your fulfillment API can be linked to the payment/accounting side of the business.
+*   **Financial Integration**: The BillingMethodCode (Cash/Wire/Digital) indicates that your fulfillment API can be linked to the payment/accounting side of the business.

 ### Summary for Consumer
 If you are the "Consumer" of this XML order message, this data is telling you: